yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 ### Minimial script for building singularity image on Puhti

-One can build singualrity image on Puhti and use it to run the snakemake workflow instead of installing the required tools  using tykky wrapper tool.
-One can build singularity image on Puhti using *--fakeroot* option.
+One can use singualrity image as an alternative to using conda packages installed via tykky container wrapper.
+Building of singularity image on Puhti can done using *--fakeroot* option.
 An example singularity definition file, with conda environment defined in a file(e.g, tutorial.yaml), is shown below:

 ```
 Bootstrap : docker